SRA-VJTI/sra-board-hardware-design/README.md

 - ### **Fuses**
     - Bulky glass fuses in the earlier editions of the board were replaced by PTC or Positive Temperature Coefficient resettable fuses, enabling autorecovery from a temporary overload without any user intervention.
+    - As the load current increases, the resistance offered and voltage drop found across the fuse increases along with the temperature of the fuse.
     - A PTC fuse 'trips' by changing from a low resistance to a high resistance in order to limit current flow, which is much more desirable than a glass fuse that would melt open to interrupt the current flow and would have to be subsequently replaced.

 - ### **Shifting from THT to SMD Components**
     - A notable improvement in the 2022 board compared to previous years has been the switch from Through-Hole Technology (THT) to Surface Mounted Devices (SMD) for mounting components onto the board.
     - This has helped the board design evolve with greater functionality, smaller size, and added utility, as the key differences between SMD and THT are (a) SMD does not require holes to be drilled through a PCB, (b) SMD components are much smaller, and (c) SMD components can be mounted on both sides of the board.
-    - The components that are now surface mounted in the new board include the two voltage regulators, [12V to 5V](#7805-5v-linear-regulator-to-lm2596-buck-convertor) and [5V to 3.3V](#ld33-33v-to-ams1117), [diodes](#reverse-voltage-protection), [LEDs and switches](#moving-back-to-the-vintage-bar-graph-leds-and-more-switches) as well as general resitors (using 1206 SMD packages), inductors and capacitors.
+    - The components that are now surface mounted in the new board include the two voltage regulators, [12V to 5V](#7805-5v-linear-regulator-to-lm2576s5-buck-convertor) and [5V to 3.3V](#ld33-33v-to-ams1117), [diodes](#reverse-voltage-protection), [LEDs and switches](#moving-back-to-the-vintage-bar-graph-leds-and-more-switches) as well as general resitors (using 1206 SMD packages), inductors and capacitors.
     - This has resulted in an overall reduction in the dimensions of the board from 8.1x11.1 cm to 8.1x9.26 cm, also allowing us to improve the silkscreen and overall look of the board.

 ## Notable problems in the SRA Board 2019